How To Build A Camper Van

 Camper Van Floor Plan & Layout

-Planning your van’s layout is fun!
+Planning your layout is perhaps the most fun part of building a camper van!
 At this point you can let your imagination run wild and you can design the absolute perfect camper van that fits your unique needs.
 It’s an empowering feeling to be able to design and build a van interior from a blank canvas.

 But planning your camper’s layout is also about compromise.
 It’s impossible to fit everything you could ever want in such a small interior space.
 Inevitably, something things will have to give and be left out.
 Bringing along your own washing machine & dryer is a nice convenience, but not very pragmatic.